saitejasri1/health-sensing-data-pipeline/README.md

 ### Running Unit Tests

-I've developed a dedicated unit test file, `test_pipeline.py`, to ensure the reliability and correctness of the pipeline's individual components.
-These tests cover essential scenarios for each function:
+A specialized unit test file, `test_pipeline.py`, has been created to validate the integrity and correctness of the pipeline's activities.
+Those tests cover important cases for each feature:

-  * **`extract_data` Tests:** Confirm correct data loading and robust handling of various bad inputs (e.g., missing fields, malformed JSON, non-existent files).
+  * **`extract_data` Tests:** Confirm the proper loading of data and the robust handling of many poor entry points (missing fields, bogus JSON, non-existent files).
-  * **`transform_data` Tests:** Verify data cleaning, including flattening nested metadata, converting timestamps to UTC, and handling numeric conversions and empty inputs.
+  * **`transform_data` Tests:** Verify the cleaning of data, including flattening nested metadata, converting timestamps to UTC, managing numbers and empty entries.
-  * **`define_analytics` Tests:** Check the accuracy of calculations for daily event counts, total active users, and identifying the most active user, including how it behaves with empty datasets.
+  * **`define_analytics` Tests:** Examine the precision of calculations for daily event counts, overall active users, and the most active user, plus how it behaves with blank data sets.

 To run these tests:

-1. Navigate to the `code/` directory in your terminal:
+1. In your terminal, go to the `code/` directory:
     ```bash
     cd your_project_root/code
     ```